The Complete Guide to Reverse Mortgage Interest Rates & Fees

 Again, there’s much information to digest here, so you’re probably wondering what this formula means.
 To make things more straightforward, we’ll consider a reverse mortgage example or two.

-Example 1: Let’s say your estate value is at $100,000.
-Since the appraised value is less than or equal to $125,000; the lender can charge you any amount up to $2,500.
-You should, however, note that they don’t base the fee on a percentage of the property’s value.
+Example 1: Let’s say your property value is at $100,000.
+Since the appraised value is less than or equal to $125,000; the lender can fine you any amount up to $2,500.
+You should, however, remember that they don’t base the fee on a percentage of the property’s value.

 It works out like this: